-There are a lot of misconceptions about individuals with Down Syndrome.
+Jan 15, 2022 There are a lot of misconceptions about individuals with Down Syndrome.
 This post will point out some of the most common myths and discuss the facts.

 Individuals with Down Syndrome have unique personalities that add to the joy in their families.

 Each kid with Down Syndrome is unique, with their own strengths and weaknesses, just like you and I. They will share more physical similarities with their own families than with others with Down Syndrome.
 Yes, they may share some characteristics, but not all people with Down Syndrome will have all the possible characteristics.

-Fact: Many individuals with Down Syndrome are attending regular schools, in regular education classrooms, alongside their typically developing peers.
-In fact, research is showing that there are numerous benefits to those with Down Syndrome and without, including academic success, increased acceptance of differences and more, when they are taught and included alongside their typically developing peers.
-These individuals are also living semi-independently, going to prom, attending college, starting businesses, gaining employment at jobs that are meaningful to them, getting married, self-advocating for themselves as public speakers at various conferences and political forums, as well as living full, beautiful lives.
-They truly are a benefit to society when given the opportunity to be active citizens in their classrooms, workplaces and communities.
+These young people also live semi-independently, go to prom, attend college, start businesses, gain employment in jobs that are meaningful to them, get married, self-advocate for themselves as public speakers at various conferences and political forums, as well as live full, beautiful lives.
+They truly are a benefit to society when given the opportunity to be active citizens in classrooms, workplaces, and communities.